 Most recent commit

 New commits are added to the history and stored locally as usual.
-Usefully I discovered that git fetch also supports the --depth option:
+Usefully I discovered that git fetch

 --depth

 Limit fetching to the specified number of commits from the tip of each remote branch history.
-If fetching to a shallow repository created by git clone with --depth=<depth> option (see git-clone[1]), deepen or shorten the history to the specified number of commits.
-Tags for the deepened commits are not fetched.
+If fetching to a shallow repository created by

-Git – git-fetch Documentation (git-scm.com)
+Git – git-fetch Documentation (git-scm.com)git clone

 Let’s try it!